 - Emily Glaser

-Emily Glaser is in her third season guiding the University of Florida’s women’s golf program and has led the Gators to back-to-back appearances at the NCAA Championships.
-Announced as UF’s head coach on June 8, 2012, the former LPGA Tour player and collegiate All-American has brought experience as a student-athlete, coach and professional and an attitude for winning that has followed her at each stop along her career path.
+Emily Glaser is in her fourth season guiding the University of Florida’s women’s golf program, and led the Gators to back-to-back appearances at the NCAA Championships in 2013 and 2014.
+Announced as UF’s head coach on June 8, 2012, the former LPGA Tour player and collegiate All-American has brought experience as a student-athlete, coach and professional with an attitude for winning that has followed her at each stop along her career path.

 Florida brought home the team and individual titles from its first tournament of the season, the Cougar Classic in Charleston, S.C.
 UF defended its crown at the event by one stroke over runner-up Clemson and junior Anna Young earned the first individual title of her collegiate career by finishing at five-under (211).